 We respect the right of governments to determine their own tax structures, rates of tax and collection mechanisms.
 We seek an open and constructive dialogue with the tax authorities in pursuit of professional, constructive and transparent working relationships.

 We are fully compliant with tax laws and regulations in all jurisdictions where we operate.
-In this context we aim to manage our tax risks and consequences due to changes in government tax policies or administrative tax practices.
+And in this context we aim to manage our tax risks including tax consequences due to changes in government tax policies or administrative tax practices.
 This encompasses maintenance of documented policies and procedures in relation to tax risk management and completion of thorough risk assessments in all its taxation affairs.
-This includes, among others, compliance, operational and external reporting risks
+This includes, among others, compliance, operational and external reporting risks.

 We are committed to appropriate internal and external tax monitoring and reporting and accurate representation of current and deferred tax expenses.